 Metaphors and Symbols

-Meanwhile, historians still debate as to whether the tale might be really have just been allegorical - referring, for instance, to a migration of young people away from the area, or to some terrible disease such as the plague (even though the original story predates the plague times in that part of the world).
-The political symbolism of the subject has, of course, rarely gone unnoticed – becoming a kind of dance macabre in which innocent young people are exploited or led astray by those in positions of power.
+Meanwhile, historians still debate as to whether the tale might really have just been allegorical - referring, for instance, to a migration of young people away from the area, or to some terrible disease such as the plague (even though the original story predates the plague times in that part of the world).
+The wider symbolism of the subject has, of course, rarely gone unnoticed – becoming a kind of dance macabre in which innocent young people are exploited or led astray by those in positions of power.
 An easy enough analogy.

-Yes, the tale really can be interpreted in all kinds of ways.
 Perhaps we can even view it as a persuasive metaphor on the perils of celebrity: of how we are fascinated by the beauty or eccentricity of certain specially endowed individuals until we eventually become totally beguiled by them, even to the extent of believing they have some special insight into reality that might be worth obeying.
 It also suggests that celebrity itself is invariably short-lived and often controlled by others – the good burghers of society whoever or whether they might be, pulling the strings from behind the scenes.

 Thus, the Pied Piper becomes ultimately a story of betrayal and vulnerability as much as one of retribution and revenge.
 It also serves as a salutary reminder that cheating has consequences far beyond the present moment.
 And that the innocent can suffer those consequences every bit as much as those who are guilty.

 And so, Ladies and Gentlemen, I give you The Pied Piper!
 It really has everything as far as stories go, don't you think?
 And of course it is a true story.
 It really did happen.
-You just ask the good burghers of Hamelin!
+You just ask the good burghers of Hamelin.